AnneJ17/android-cheat-sheet/README.md

 * **What is content provider?**

   Content providers are used when there is a need to share data between multiple applications as Android-databases (Sqlite) created in Android are visible only to the application that created them.It let you centralize content in one place and different applications can access it.
 When you want to access data in a content provider, you use the ContentResolver object in your application's Context to communicate with the provider as a client.
 The ContentResolver methods provide the basic "CRUD" (create, retrieve, update, and delete) functions of persistent storage.
 In most cases this data is stored in an SQlite database.
-The CursorLoader objects rely on content providers to run asynchronous queries and then return the results to the UI layer in your application.
+The CursorLoader objects rely on content providers to run asynchronous queries and then return the results to the UI layer in your application.<br>
   Actvity/Fragment <---> CursorLoader <---> ContentResolver <---> ContentProvider <---> DataStorage

 * **Advantages of content providers**